mhavey/marklogic/uml2es/examples/hr/README.md

 gradle -PenvironmentName=local -i loadSummaryOrgTriples runInputMLCP

 Confirm:
-- In STAGING (xmi2es-examples-hr-STAGING) we now have 2008 documents.
+- In STAGING (xmi2es-examples-hr-STAGING) we now have 2008 or more documents.
 Of these:
   * 1002 are in Employees collection
   * 1000 are in Salary collection
   * 5 are in Department collection

 - In FINAL (xmi2es-examples-hr-FINAL) we have the a document containing triples in the collection http://www.w3.org/ns/org.

+..
+THE REST IS UNDER CONSTRUCTION ..

 ### Harmonize